-^{} Email: james.morley@unsw.edu.au.
-This paper was prepared for the People's Bank of China-BIS Conference on "Globalisation and Inflation Dynamics in Asia and the Pacific" to be held in Beijing on September 22-24, 2013.
-I thank James Yetman and participants in the Sydney Macroeconomics Reading Group for helpful feedback and Lillie Lam for assistance with the data.
+\ Email: james.morley@unsw.edu.au.
+I thank Jun II Kim, Aaron Mehrotra, Tim Robinson, and James Yetman for insightful discussions and feedback.
+I also thank conference and seminar participants at the People's Bank of China-BIS Conference on "Globalisation and Inflation Dynamics in Asia and the Pacific", the "Continuing Education in Macroeconometrics" workshop at the University of New South Wales, the Sydney Macroeconomics Reading Group, and the University of Technology Sydney for helpful questions and comments.
+Lillie Lam provided excellent assistance with the data.
 The usual disclaimers apply.